zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/parse-lambda.md

 [Try it online](https://dotnetfiddle.net/22vgqJ)

-The above example creates and assigns an `Expression<Func<int, int, int>>` instance to `e` representing the expression `(x + y) * 2`.
+The example above creates and assigns an `Expression<Func<int, int, int>>` instance to `e` representing the expression `(x + y) * 2`.

-If the 2nd parameter resultType is non-null it specifies the required result type for the expression.
+If the 2nd parameter resultType is non-null, it specifies the required result type for the expression.

 ```csharp
 LambdaExpression e = DynamicExpressionParser
     .ParseLambda(new ParameterExpression[] { x, y }, typeof(double), "(x + y) * 2");
 ```

-The parsing operation will include an implicit conversion to the given result type, in this case yielding an Expression instance.
+The parsing operation will include an implicit conversion to the given result type, in this case yielding an expression instance.

 ## Unnamed Parameter